saouling/musedb/README.md

 ### Run the Backend Node.js Server

-Navigate in the `/server` directory and use `npm install` to install the dependencies.
+Open a terminal window and navigate in the `/server` directory.
+Use `npm install` to install the dependencies.

 ```shell
 $ cd server